BalancerMaxis/bbeUSD-gnosis-extractor/emergency_ui_withdraw.md

+# But wait...
+As per [BIP-299](https://forum.balancer.fi/t/bip-299-permissioned-arbitrage-to-recover-remaining-funds-in-bb-e-usd/4783) the remaining value of bb-e-usd has been arbed out of the pool by the DAO.

+Further notice here will be posted about the governance to follow which will distribute the proceeds of this action to remaining bb-e-USD hodlers at the time of the arbitrage.

+Running this now will render no value and just cost gas.

 # Burning your bb-e-usd  using the UI
 OpCo has finished their work on the UI changes to allow full withdraw from bb-e-usd.
 Here are the steps to follow: